-Rate the visibility of each pool on a scale of 0 to 3 where:
+Rate the visibility of each pool on a scale of 0 to 3, where:

-0 = not snorkelable due to an extreme amount of hiding cover or zero water visibility

-- 1 = high amount of hiding cover or poor water clarity - 2 = moderate amount of hiding cover or moderate water clarity, neither of which are thought to impede accurate fish counts. - 3 = little hiding cover and good water clarity.
+- 0 = not snorkelable due to an extreme amount of hiding cover or zero water visibility - 1 = high amount of hiding cover or poor water clarity - 2 = moderate amount of hiding cover with good or moderate water clarity, with little cover.
+Conditions should not impede accurate fish counts. - 3 = little hiding cover and good water clarity.

 Note: Visibility is a function of anything that can impede your ability to identify and count fish, not just water clarity.
-Do not snorkel pools that have poor or very poor visibility.

-(0 or 1).
+Do not snorkel pools that have poor or very poor visibility (0 or 1).

 If more than 80% of the pools in a site cannot be snorkeled due to poor visibility or a health concern, discontinue the snorkel survey.